project-oak/oak/docs/concepts.md

 Sample flow:

-- ISV writes an Oak Module for the Oak VM using a high-level language and compiles it to WebAssembly.
+- ISV writes an Oak Module for the Oak Runtime using a high-level language and compiles it to WebAssembly.
 - The client connects to the Oak Manager, and requests the creation of an Oak Node running the compiled Oak Module.